AppCivico/pegabot/README.md

 To run `npm run build` will deploy every site version to the `./public` folder under a language coded directory.

+Pushs to the `develop` branch trigger the deploy on develop and tests environment.
+To deploy on production, the merge commit on master needs to have a version tag.
+The process can be done using [`npm version`](https://docs.npmjs.com/cli/version) CLI command.

 ## Translation instructions

 Files which need to be edited or added: